Apex-Flow-Group/Sinan_Note/support/TERMS_OF_SERVICE_EN.md

 You agree to use the app only in a lawful manner.

 ### 7.2 Age Requirements
-- You must be at least 13 years old to use the app
-- Children under 13 must use the app under parental supervision
+- The app is suitable for all ages
+- Parental supervision is recommended for children

 ## 8. Intellectual Property

 ### 8.1 Our Rights
+- The "Sinan Note" trademark belongs to Apex Flow Group
-- All code, designs, and trademarks are our property
+- Designs and icons are protected
-- You may not use them without permission

-### 8.2 Open Source
+### 8.2 Open Source Libraries
-Some parts of the app are licensed under open source licenses.
-See the licenses file for details.
+The app uses Flutter and Dart open source libraries.
+See the "Licenses" page in the app.

+### 8.3 User Content
+- You retain complete ownership of your notes
+- We do not own any rights to your content

 ## 9. Termination